MicrosoftDocs/OfficeDocs-SharePoint-PowerShell/sharepoint/sharepoint-ps/sharepoint-online/Get-SPOContainerType.md

 ### -ContainerTypeId

-This parameter specifies the ID of the containertype corresponding to the SharePoint Embedded application.
+This parameter specifies the ID of the container type corresponding to the SharePoint Embedded application.
 ```yaml
 Type: String
 Parameter Sets: (All)